karlyanelson/karlyanelson.github.io/posts/how-to-handle-dates-in-11ty.md

 ## Solution Summary

-Use "Last Modified" for you date in your [frontmatter](https://www.11ty.dev/docs/data-frontmatter/).
+Use "Last Modified" as your date in your [frontmatter](https://www.11ty.dev/docs/data-frontmatter/).

 ```yaml
 date: Last Modified